slam-it/cv/README.md

 # cv

+Export md file to html using Typora (HTML without styles)

+Go to https://www.ocr2edit.com/ and upload a screenshot of the html page.

-Export md file to html using Typora (HTML without styles) Go to https://pdfcrowd.com/html-to-pdf/ and upload zip archive containing html and images
+Go to https://pdfcrowd.com/html-to-pdf/ and upload zip archive containing html and images

 curl -f -u "demo:ce544b6ea52a5621fb9d55f8b542d14d" \